aoliveiramagalhaes/aoliveiramagalhaes/README.md

 ![Banner](./AlineMagalhaes.png)

-**Visionary, Innovative, Cross-Functional** professional with extensive experience in product and project management, leading cross-functional teams to plan, build, launch and manage top-performing solutions, with Agile/Scrum experience, marketing orientation, and analytical abilities to evolve product strategy that maximizes organization growth.
+**Hard-working, Innovative, Cross-Functional** professional with extensive experience in product and project management, leading cross-functional teams to plan, build, launch and manage top-performing solutions, with Agile/Scrum experience, marketing orientation, and analytical abilities to evolve product strategy that maximizes organization growth.

 🌱 I’m currently learning full-stack web development at Codecademy to deliver a full-scope approach as front-end developer (I am loving it 😍).
 I'm very detail-oriented and problem-solver; skills which I acquired after working in Quality Assurance for so many years.